SforAiDl/genrl/docs/source/usage/tutorials/bandit/contextual_overview.rst

+.. _cb_overview:

 Contextual Bandits Overview
 ===========================

 Problem Setting
 ---------------

-To get some background on the basic multi armed bandit problem, check out the overview on bandits first.
-The contextual bandit (CB) probelm varies from the basic case in that at each timestep, a context vector :math:`x \in \mathbb{R}^d` is presented to the agent.
+To get some background on the basic multi armed bandit problem, we recommend that you go through the :ref:`bandit_overview` first.
+The contextual bandit (CB) problem varies from the basic case in that at each timestep, a context vector :math:`x \in \mathbb{R}^d` is presented to the agent.
 The agent must then decide on an action :math:`a \in \mathcal{A}` to take based on that context.
 After the action is taken, the reward :math:`r \in \mathbb{R}` for only that action is revealed to the agent (a feature of all